mariomui/obsidianmd-templates/10--default-template.md

 ```
 ## About

-* Hover over me and snatch the output of note title algorithm:[[~interim_view-for-recent-reference-link-to-note-title-transform]]
+* Hover over me and snatch the output of note title algorithm:[[~view-for-recent-reference-link-to-note-title-transform]]

 ### Reference